rhinoman/go-commonmark/README.md

 Installation
 ------------

 1.)
-First, install CommonMark located at: https://github.com/jgm/CommonMark
+First, install the CommonMark C library located at: https://github.com/jgm/cmark

 2.)
 Make sure the directory you install libcmark to is somewhere your system will find it at runtime (i.e., somewhere in your /etc/ld.so.conf: /usr/lib, etc.).
 Or you can be lazy and add its location to your LD_LIBRARY_PATH.